grafana/writers-toolkit/docs/sources/writing-guide/topic-types/index.md

    For more information about front matter, refer to [Front matter]({{< relref "../front-matter" >}}).

-1. Add your content to the [concept template](https://github.com/grafana/writers-toolkit/blob/main/docs/static/templates/concept-template.md).
+1. Make a copy of the [concept template](https://github.com/grafana/writers-toolkit/blob/main/docs/static/templates/concept-template.md) and add the content.

    For more information about the kinds of content you can add to a concept topic, refer to [Concepts](#concepts).